geseib/awsnetworkshop/website/content/30-Setup/50-Investigate VPCs.md

 ## Connect to the shell of a Linux EC2 instance

-1. In the AWS Management Console choose **Services** then select **Systems Manager**.
-Systems Manager Gain Operational Insight and Take Action on AWS Resources.
-We are going to take a look a just one of seven capabilities of Systems Manager.
+1. In the AWS Management Console choose **Services** then select **Systems Manager**. *AWS Systems Manager allows you to gain operational insight and take action on AWS resources.
+We are going to take a look a just one of several capabilities of Systems Manager.*

 1. From the menu on the left, Scroll down and select **Session Manager**.
 Session Manager allows us to use IAM roles and policies to determine who has console access without having to manage SSH keys for our instances.

 1. In the main pane, click the **Start session** button.
-Select the radio button next to the instance you wish to log into.
+Select the radio button next to the instance you wish to log into ( such as NP1-*Your_-_Stack_Name*-server).
 You will now receive a Bash shell prompt for that instance.

 1. Run a few commands like **ifconfig** or **cat /etc/resolv.conf**